-Planning Your Stay in Spain
+Planning Your Trip to Spain

 Most visitors to Spain opt to spend it in one or two of the country's more famous regions.
 There's good reason for this: Madrid embodies the sophisticated European capital with medieval roots; Barcelona is a culture unto itself, boasting historic Gothic neighborhoods like nowhere else on earth.
 However, there are other equally unique areas, from Spanish Basque Country to the rugged coast of Galicia to the sunkissed beaches and Moorish palaces of Andalusia.

-Even with five nights to spend in the country you can enjoy the highlights of one region plus embark on day tours.
+Even with five nights to spend in the country, you can enjoy the highlights of one region plus embark on day tours.
 With a week or more, you could discover multiple regions while acquainting yourself with Spain's world-class food and wine.
 If the mood strikes, you can jet off to the Balearic Islands, spend time lazing on white-sand beaches, and sailing around Menorca and Mallorca.
 The sky is the limit.

 When is the best time to visit Spain, you might ask?
 Learn all about it here.

 5-6 Days in Spain

 Travelers to Spain will likely arrive in Madrid or Barcelona.
 If arriving in the capital, base yourself in the historic center since the major sights are within 10-15 minutes walking distance.
 After nights out in the city, spend a leisurely afternoon in El Retiro Park, a 308-acre green lung dating to the 1700s.
 Besides the over 15,000 trees, there's a lake, a 4,000-flower rose garden, and the Palacio de Cristal, a glass conservatory built in 1887.
 Then continue this highlights tour by hopping a train south to Andalusia and its capital, Seville.
 Tour its Gothic churches, Moorish palaces, and take in a flamenco show.
 After all, it's in Seville where flamenco dancing was invented.